Investing in a professionally developed website.

-There are of course many rules to follow in advertising, but one that comes up often is budget allocation.
-The rule of thumb being, and according to the Business Development Bank of Canada, a business should spend 10% of their revenue on marketing.
+There are many rules to follow in advertising, but one that comes up often is budget allocation.
+The rule of thumb is that, and according to the Business Development Bank of Canada, a business should spend 10% of its revenue on marketing.
 This is especially true for B2C enterprises, new brands, or when rebranding.

 But marketing is tough.

-Advertising doesn’t always translate into immediate results and it can be hard to track those results.
-And while that isn’t true with online marketing (thanks to a plethora of available tracking tools), it might as well be, since most small to medium-sized enterprises have neither the time or expertise to find, set up, and understand this data.
+Advertising doesn’t always translate into immediate results, and it can be hard to track those results.
+While that isn’t true with online marketing (thanks to a plethora of available tracking tools), it might as well be, since most small to medium-sized enterprises have neither the time or expertise to find, set up, and understand this data.
 With low attribution, it seems like an easy place to save money.

 A powerful marketing tool

-Whether you’re marketing to consumers, other businesses, investors, or other stakeholders, your website is likely to be one of your most powerful marketing tools.
+Whether you’re marketing to consumers, other businesses, investors, or stakeholders, your website will likely be one of your most powerful marketing tools.
 It’s a source of incredibly rich data about your audiences, a powerful sales and lead generation tool, and an easy means to share information.

 According to HubSpot’s 2021 State of Marketing Report, companies rely on websites for their marketing second only to social media.
-And in fact, websites were the number one source of marketing the previous year, making this statement a close call.
+In fact, websites were the number one source of marketing the previous year, making this statement a close call.

 But unlike social media, you own your website.
 In our opinion, that makes your website the most valuable marketing asset you have (next to your brand itself).
 And it makes investing in a world-class online presence, a no-brainer.